oslongjourney/oslongjourney.github.io/_posts/device-drivers-linux/2017-02-26-iio-dummy-events-anatomy.md

   <figcaption> Code 2: Event functions signatures </figcaption>
 </figure>

-The Code 2 illustrate the methods used by the event operations.
+The Code 2 illustrates the methods used by the event operations.
 Functions `iio_simple_dummy_read_event_config` and `iio_simple_dummy_write_event_config` are dedicated to read and write configuration data.
-The configuration steps it is flexible to allows user to configure it or just get information.
+The configuration steps it is flexible to allow users to configure it or get information.
 For read and write information from event, there is function `iio_simple_dummy_read_event_value` and `iio_simple_dummy_write_event_value`.
-Finally, there is two signature for register and unregister events.
-The implementation of these is in the `iio_simple_dummy_events.c` file, before we digging in this file we going to look at `iio_simple_dummy.c`
+Finally, there is a signature for register and unregister events.
+The implementation of these functions signatures can be found in the `iio_simple_dummy_events.c` file, before we dig in these files, we are going to look at `iio_simple_dummy.c`.

 ## Event elements in the `iio_simple_dummy.c`

-The `iio_simple_dummy.c` keeps the main code related to the `iio_dummy` module, as a result this file has some important definitions for event.
+ The `iio_simple_dummy.c` keeps the main code related to the `iio_dummy` module; as a result, this file has some important events definitions.
 See the code below extracted from `iio_simple_dummy.c`:

 ```c
 #ifdef CONFIG_IIO_SIMPLE_DUMMY_EVENTS